proteinreport/proteinreport.org/content/en/events/future-protein-production-webinars-producing-animal-proteins-plants/index.md

 date: 2022-07-04 13:17:39
 lastmod: 2022-07-04 13:17:39
 slug: /future-protein-production-webinars-producing-animal-proteins-plants
 description: "This webinar will examine in depth the emerging field of creating animal proteins using plants.
-Molecular farming for food has grown in popularity over the past few years so how can this fourth pillar of alternative proteins help get products on shelves at scale?
-This is a free-to-attend 2-hour webinar.
-Attendees will have the opportunity to hear from industry experts as well as interact through Q&amp;A sessions and networking slots."
+Molecular farming for food has grown in popularity over the past few years so how can this fourth pillar of alternative proteins help get products on shelves at scale?This is a free-to-attend 2-hour webinar.
+Attendees will have the opportunity to hear from industry experts as well as interact through Q&A sessions and networking slots."
 proteins: [Molecular Farming]
 products: [Meat, Dairy, Eggs, Seafood, Ingredients]
 topics: [Business, Policy, Sci-Tech]